microsoft/CosmosDB_Multi-Tenant/README.md

 ### Why Cosmos DB?
 Here are the scenarios where Cosmos DB can help:
-* Customers want to modernize their monolithic onpremise application as SaaS application.
+* Looking to modernize their monolithic onpremise applications as SaaS applications.
-* Internet based company wants to expand globally with low latency and highly scalable throughput.
+* Goals to expand globally with low latency and highly scalable throughput.
-* Customer wants to save costs to support multiple customers but want to isolate the data per customer.
+* Trying to reduce costs to support multiple customers with fluctuating throughput requirement.
 * Application needs to support multiple businesses with flexible schema.
-* Application is not able to scale and having difficulty to meet SLAs with growing data.
+* Unable to meet performance SLA requirements and reaching max storage limits with growing data.

-All the above use cases need a new mindset and special features.
+All the above use cases needs a new mindset and unique database features.
 This workshop will show you how Cosmos DB will be the best option.

 Access [Azure Cosmos DB Documentation](https://learn.microsoft.com/en-us/azure/cosmos-db/introduction) for more details and training.